bhjedi/RESTORATEMTS/README.md

 ### Run the database migrations (Set the database connection in .env before migrating)
 >php artisan migrate
 ### Generate fake data
-* >For the User :   please generate role befor users , php artisan db:seed --class=RoleAndPermissionSeeder ,  php artisan db:seed --class=UserTableSeeder   the first user is restaurateur , the second is client , the password for the authentification is restorate
+* >For the User :   please generate role befor users , php artisan db:seed --class=RoleAndPermissionSeeder ,  php artisan db:seed --class=UserTableSeeder   the first user roles  is restaurateur , the second is client , the password for the authentification is restorate
 * >For City : php artisan db:seed --class=CityTableSeeder

 ### Start the local development server